-(and if applicable, assessed through) (a) by analysing well-known algorithms and data structures, in addition to solving a series of theoretical problems.
+(a) by analysing well-known algorithms and data structures, in addition to solving a series of theoretical problems.
 Assessed by closed exam (b) by implementing a series of solutions to problems (well known and new) in a specific programming language and paradigm.
 Assessed by timed software lab exam (a) by practising analysis of programs using different theoretical techniques (b) by implementing algorithms and data structures using two different languages from distinct paradigms.
-Assessed by timed software lab exam by developing small pieces of software, and modifying code written by another programmer by designing and implementing a solution to a larger problem in a small group of students over a period of two weeks Stage 2 Artificial Intelligence (ARIN) Students will be able to apply computational thinking to problems that can be solved using core Al techniques Students will be able to transfer their skills to solving unseen problems Students will be able to apply their knowledge of AI as part of a larger problem Students will be able to understand and apply AI techniques to simple problems requiring AI solutions
+Assessed by timed software lab exam by developing small pieces of software, and modifying code written by another programmer by designing and implementing a solution to a larger problem in a small group of students over a period of two weeks Stage 2 Artificial Intelligence (ARIN) Progress towards PLO Students will be able to apply computational thinking to problems that can be solved using core Al techniques Students will be able to transfer their skills to solving unseen problems Students will be able to apply their knowledge of Al as part of a larger problem Students gain exposure to wider applications of AI across engineering

-By working on by learning and by working on a by using by learning basic
+By working on by learning and by working on a by using by working on a

-(and if applicable, practising the range of industrial- AI methods and
+(and if applicable, practising the range of industrial- variety of

-assessed key principles problems that strength tools for techniques
+assessed key principles problems that strength tools for problems across

-through) underlying can be addressed for specific
+through) underlying can be addressed for specific problem domains

 search using Al problems in AI,

 algorithms, techniques.

 machine learning Assessed in lab-

 algorithms and based

 approaches to assessment and

 and formalisms closed exam.

 for problem and

 knowledge

 representation.

 Practical aspects

 are assessed by

 lab-based

 asessment, and

 theoretical

 knowledge by

 closed exam.

-Stage 2 2 Computability Progress towards Students will Students will be Students will
+Stage 2 Computability Progress towards Students will Students will be Students will

 and Complexity PLO understand the able to adapt to appreciate the

 (COCO) difference the properties of relevance of

 between new languages formal methods

 solvable and and paradigms and be able to

 unsolvable apply them to

 problems and be reason about

 able to analyse software and

 the hardware

 computational systems

 complexity of

 algorithms

-1 I - 1
+ı I - 1

-by studying by formally
+orking on by studying by studying by formally

-(semi-)decidable computability analysing
+if applicable, (semi-)decidable analysing

-assessed and complexity in
+asses and complexity in

-through) a basic termination and
+throu a basic termination and

-computational complexity
+computable computational complexity

-model properties of
+functions and model properties of

 the time and Turing machines

 space complexity

 of Turing

 machines.
 Closed

 exam assesses

 students'

 familiarity with

 the foundations

 of CS, with

 questions about

 Turing machines

 and Turing-

 computable

 functions, the

 difference

 between

 solvable and

 unsolvable

 problems,

 reductions

 between

 problems, time

 and space

 complexity of

 decision

 problems, and

 complexity

 classes such as

 NP.